-This highly detailed editable base map has all the UK postcode districts – 3,064 districts in total.
+This editable base map has all the geographic UK postcode districts – nearly 3,000 districts in total.
 Postcode districts are the alphanumeric identifiers used in the first part of a postcode, e.g. L1, CR2, EH46 for districts in Liverpool, Croydon and Edinburgh, respectively.

 The editable Illustrator version of this map contains all of the UK postcode districts as interlocking layers grouped by postcode area.
 For example, the OX (Oxford) postcode area contains a group of layers for OX1 to OX49.
 This makes it easy to select individual districts and groups of districts for colour editing.

-Scaling for the detailed map of UK postcodes
+Scaling for the map of UK postcode districts

 This map is recommended for professional cartographers and graphic designers who understand how to scale and output vector artwork.
 It is a complex piece of vector artwork with more than half a million anchor points.

 The smallest postcode districts on this map are legible only when the map is blown up to large poster size.
-Therefore, you will need to tile the map (break it up into a series of smaller images, such as in an atlas) or zoom into metropolitan areas to make sensible use of it according to your needs.
+Therefore, you will need to output it as a zoomable PDF or tile the map (break it up into a series of smaller images, such as in an atlas) or zoom into metropolitan areas to make sensible use of it according to your needs.

 Fonts are editable and scalable.
 You can also turn off the labelling with a single click if, for example, you want to show the postcode area names and district boundaries but not district codes.

-If you only need to show the postcode areas – i.e. OX, SO, AB, etc without the numbers – you will be better off with the simpler UK POSTCODES MAP, which is cheaper and less complex to work with.
+If you only need to show the postcode areas – i.e. OX, SO, AB, etc without the numbers – you will be better off with the simpler UK postcode areas map, which is cheaper and less complex to work with.

 We also have a detailed London postcodes map, which focuses on the central London postcode districts and gives greater detail in the innermost postcode districts, such as SW1V, EC4M, W1C, etc.